dhruvmalik007/forensics-board/docs/z04_frontend_product_design_doc.md

 ### Real-Time Feedback Loop

 1. As strategies execute, the graph expands with new nodes
-2. Bottom panel shows progress and discoveries in real-time
-3. When user validation is needed, a notification appears
+2. When user validation is needed, a notification appears
-4. User can provide feedback directly from the notification
+3. User can provide feedback directly from the notification
-5. Investigation continues based on user input
+4. Investigation continues based on user input

 ## Visual Design Direction